bitbldr/sprocket/README.md

 yarn run watch
 ```

-4. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to see the docs sample app.
+4. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to see the starter app.

 ## Installation